45 St. Clair Ave. West, Suite 600

 Probate Applications

-Probate applications are now referred to as applications for a Certificate of Appointment of Estate Trustee.
+Probate applications are now referred to as applications for a Certificate of Appointment of Estate Trustee and related terms are explained below.

 Certificates of appointment of estate trustee are granted by the Court where a person is named in the will as the Executor, or to the next of kin on intestacy, or to a Trust Company or other.

 Certificates of Appointment of Estate Trustee During Litigation are issued to a Trust Company, or other who has agreed to act as an Estate Trustee During Litigation.
-The Certificates are obtained to access any property that the deceased held in his/her name only, and confers the authority of the court to financial institutions to release the assets to the named trustee under the Certificate of Appointment.
+The Certificates are obtained to access any property that the deceased held in their name only and confers the authority of the court to financial institutions to release the assets to the named estate trustee under the Certificate of Appointment.

-The government also provided a little time relief to Estates.
-Prior to January 1, 2020, the time for filing an Estate Information Return (“EIR”) was only 90 days from the date of the grant of Certificate of Appointment, but, this has now been doubled to 180 days.
-There is now also an extension of the time required to file an amendment, which was previously only 30 days, but, has now been extended to 60 days.
+The government also provided little time relief to Estates; however, amendments have alleviated some of these time constraints.
+Prior to January 1, 2020, the time for filing an Estate Information Return (“EIR”) was only 90 days from the date of the grant of Certificate of Appointment, but this has now been doubled to 180 days.
+The time required to file an amendment to an EIR was previously 30 days but has now been extended to 60 days.

-Probate applications are made in the jurisdiction where the deceased was a resident of.
+Probate applications are generally to be made in the jurisdiction where the deceased was a resident of.

-Most financial institutions require you to obtain a Certificate of Appointment of Estate Trustee before they will release any assets in the deceased’s name.
-It is important to find out from the financial institution you are going to be dealing with before trying to gain access to the deceased’s property.
+Most financial institutions require a Certificate of Appointment of Estate Trustee before they will release assets in the deceased’s name.
+It is important to find out from the financial institution what their specific practice and procedural requirements are.

-The Courts usually takes 2-4 weeks after the application is made to issue you the Certificate, unless the application becomes contentious, and has to be put before a Judge in open court.
+The Courts usually take 3-8 weeks, or longer after an application is made to issue a Certificate, unless the application becomes contentious, and has to be put before a Judge in open court.

 Resources: